-Stories of the springs’ healing power were perpetuated during the American Revolution.
-Legend says four British soldiers were severely wounded in a nearby battle at Windy Hill Creek.
+Stories of the springs’ healing power were popularized during the American Revolution.
+Legend holds that four British soldiers were severely wounded in a nearby battle at Windy Hill Creek.
 They, along with two men ordered to bury them when they died, were rescued by Native Americans, who took them to the springs.
 Six months later, all of the soldiers returned to their post in Charleston, crediting the springs’ water with their miraculous recovery.

 Native Americans are said to have sold the springs to a trader named Nathaniel Walker for corn.
 Walker was also the founder of the adjacent church, which originally was known as Edisto Church after the South Edisto River.
 The land passed through many hands before it was eventually purchased by Lute Boylston.
 In 1944, Mr. Boyston decided to deed the land to God so that everyone could enjoy the spring’s healing powers.

-Today, South Carolinians continue to hold the site sacred, and many people – especially those who are sick – travel hours to collect water from its humble spigots.
+Centuries later, South Carolinians continue to hold the site sacred, and many people – of all races and socioeconomic classes – travel hours to collect water from its humble spigots.
 The springs are accessible via a paved sidewalk and ramp which takes you directly to the water source, making it completely handicap accessible.

 God’s Acre Healing Springs – Historical Marker